Second IP Researchers Europe conference (IPRE)

 Photo Credit: Irene Calboli

 IPRE is an initiative, which aims at bringing together IP academics and researchers to present and discuss their papers and works-in-progress with academic colleagues, policy makers, and other stakeholders.
-IPRE has been conceived as an annual event that will take place in Geneva in order to benefit from the very privileged position that Geneva enjoys as an international forum for scholarly and policy debates about current and future IP law-related issues.
+IPRE has been conceived as an annual event that will take place in Geneva on an annual basis in order to benefit from the very privileged position that Geneva enjoys as an international forum for scholarly and policy debates about current and future IP law-related issues.

 IPRE is also linked to a similar annual initiative in Asia, the IP & Innovation Researcher of Asia Conference (IPIRA).